fhiso/sources-and-citations/citation-elements.md

 only constrain the *lexical space* of the *datatype*, they cannot be used to constrain the *language tag* in the value of a *language-tagged datatype*.

+{.example}  The `AgentName` datatype used to represent the names of authors and other people is a microformat which is constrained by a *pattern* meaning it is a *structured datatype*, but it is also a *language-tagged datatype* as names can be translated and transliterated.

 ### Subtypes